This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Slow Growth

-Monsteras grow well when offered enough light and can grow up to ten feet indoors if provided with the right growing conditions.
+Monsteras grow well when offered enough light and can grow up to ten feet indoors with the right growing conditions.
 However, if you think your plant is not growing at an average pace, it is not getting enough energy to support new growth.
 And this is because of the lack of light.

 So, if you wish to see your Monstera into a ‘monster,’ you should consider picking a spot that gets bright enough and indirect sunlight.